Estate Planning for Equine and Farm Owners

 The key principle in estate planning is that you can’t eliminate the big mistakes in your estate plan until you’ve identified them.
 In the words of Benjamin Franklin, “An investment in knowledge pays the best interest.”
 Every family and individual, every year, should conduct a ‘financial fire drill.’
 Establish an order of priorities and then develop and put into effect plans to make certain that you are on target to meet your financial security needs.
 Open communication between family members and business partners is critical to effective estate planning.
 Start talking, get the ball rolling, and don’t leave your estate and your horse’s fate up to chance!

 Published: May 13, 2010; Updated: August 10, 2015

 Filed Under: Equine

-*This information is a general discussion of the relevant tax laws.
+Author: Mackenzie has been actively involved in the northwest horse community for many years.
+She grew up eventing in Emerald Hills Pony Club, played polo while pursuing a Bachelor of Science degree at Oregon State University, and currently travels around the Northwest playing polo.
+Currently working for Medical Professionals Financial Group, she strives to bring strategic solutions to the unique needs of the veterinary and equine communities.
+Mackenzie would welcome any questions you have; please contact her at 503-697-0817 or firstname.lastname@example.org.*This information is a general discussion of the relevant tax laws.
 It is not intended for, nor can it be used by any taxpayer for the purpose of avoiding federal tax penalties.
-This information is provided to support the promotion or marketing of ideas that may benefit the taxpayer.
+This information is provided to support the promotion of marketing of ideas that may benefit the taxpayer.
 Taxpayers should seek the advice of their own tax and legal advisors regarding any tax and legal issues applicable to their specific circumstances.